lxsbit/lxsbit.github.io/README.md

 ## Hello Hexo

-On 2018.04.16, I begin using Hexo to build my blog.
+On 16th April 2018, I begin using Hexo to build my blog.

 Hexo is a powerful blog framework, I can easily write anything about machine learning and my life in markdown, then just do `hexo g` and `hexo d` to generate and deploy my blog to lxsbit.github.io.